 Improve Health and Safety Measures

-A sheet of Perspex will handily prevent a water-bound virus’ travelling from one person’s airway to another person’s.
+A sheet of Perspex will handily prevent a water-bound virus’ traveling from one person’s airway to another person’s.
 Personal protective equipment does this job, but so too does a large Perspex screen.
-They’re great for cashiers, and anyone else in public-facing roles.
+They’re great for cashiers and anyone else in public-facing roles.